nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 (Steps 7.15 to 7.16) An ArrayList of Workout object is created to store the workouts to be added into the new plan.
 <br><br>
-(Steps 7.17 to 7.28) As the workout numbers in the user argument (e.g. "1, 2, 3") is of type `String`, the loop will split (by comma) and convert the number string into an `Integer`.
-The `PlanList#createAndAddPlan(userArgument)` method will then call the `PlanList#checkWorkoutNumberWithinRange(workoutNumberInteger)` method to ensure that each workout to be added is within the application's workout list.
+(Steps 7.17 to 7.28) As the workout numbers in the user argument (e.g. "1, 2, 3") is of type `String`, the loop will split (by comma) and convert each number string into an `Integer`.
+The `PlanList#createAndAddPlan(userArgument)` method will then call the `PlanList#checkWorkoutNumberWithinRange(workoutNumberInteger)` method to ensure that each workout index is within the application's workout list range.
 Once the check is done, the `Workout` object is fetched from the application's workout list based on the workout index to be added in the plan.
 The `Workout` object is then added into the `ArrayList` that was created in Step 7.15.
 The loop will continue until all workouts to be added in the new plan is added into that `ArrayList`.